kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ## querying ... done
 ```

 We can now quickly view the results via the interactive web application.
 First we run `extendedP2proc()` to calculate pathway overdispersion for a specific organism using GO.
 We currently support three organisms: 'hs' (Homo Sapiens), 'mm' (Mus Musculus, mouse) or 'dr' (Danio Rerio, zebrafish).
 (This can take some time to run, so we'll omit it for the vignettes.)
-Then create a pagoda2 "web object" to be used for the application.
+Then we create a pagoda2 "web object" to be used for the application.
 This can be accessed via your web browser with the function `show.app()`.

 ```r